erizov/Professor/semester_6/lecture_35_deployment_patterns/blue_green_ml/README.md

 ## When NOT to Use

-Avoid Blue Green Ml when:
+Avoid Blue Green CI when:

 - **Scenario 1**: [When this is not appropriate]
 - **Scenario 2**: [Another case to avoid]